ValerianClerc/caraml-playground/README.md

 - [ ] Rate limiting, cost caps on cloud server
 - [ ] deploy via IAC, terraform?
 - [ ] lock down Postgres DB to be private vnet only
+- [ ] Migrate workers to use event-based activation?
+Or cloud-native solution? (queue?)
+- [ ] Move to WS/event-based mechanism for notifying the frontend about compilation updates (instead of polling)
+- [ ] Set up Azure ManagedIdentities
+- [ ] Lock down blob storage access to only via Managed Identity and vnet